Emerick971/troopshow/README.md

 ### TARGETS :
 - Freelance performing artists / local artist
-- People interested in support their community and or/ the performing arts
+- People interested in support their community and/or the performing arts
 - Companies wishing to support the platform

 ### STRATEGIC CHOICES :
 - React.JS
 - Responsive via BOOTSTRAP/REACT
-- Css for the style
+- CSS for the style
 - SCRUM methode

 ## Structure